Sayan-Paul/Connect_Plus/README.md

 * Database used is sql.
 * Basic css and bootstrap used for site design.
 * Many bugs there yet to be corrected.
+* The directory management in the code needs to be improved a lot.
+* Many features like posts, groups, profile,etc are there but need to be perfected.
+* Database needs to be populated with data and tested.
+* Testing pending.